Title IV-E Foster Care Eligibility Reviews Peer Reviewer Qualifications

 The title IV-E Foster Care Program is authorized by title IV, Part E, of the Social Security Act, as amended.
 Title IV-E foster care funds enable title IV-E agencies (states and Tribes) to provide safe and stable out-of-home care for children until the children are safely returned home, placed with adoptive families, or placed in other planned living arrangements for permanency.
 The IV-E program is administered by the Children's Bureau, Administration for Children and Families, U.S. Department of Health and Human Services.

-The Child Welfare Compliance Reviews Team of JBS International, Inc. assists the Children's Bureau in recruiting and maintaining a national peer reviewer pool of child welfare professionals who meet the established minimum education and experience requirements.
-The qualifications for individuals interested in participating as peer reviewers appear below:
+The Child Welfare Compliance Reviews Team of JBS International, Inc. assists the Children's Bureau in recruiting and maintaining a national Peer Reviewer pool of child welfare professionals who meet the established minimum education and experience requirements.
+Peer Reviewers are title IV-E experts who are able to make individual professional judgments regarding initial and ongoing eligibility for title IV-E programs in public or private child welfare agencies.
+They perform this work as participants in the IV-E reviews.
+The qualifications for individuals interested in participating as Peer Reviewers appear below:

 Minimum Peer Reviewer Requirements

-- Two years of direct field experience and/or supervisory, administrative, or management experience in a public (federal, state, local or Tribal) or private child welfare agency.
+- At least 3 years of direct field experience and/or supervisory, administrative, or management experience in a public (federal, state, local or Tribal) or private child welfare agency.
 This may include providing services or supervising, administering, or managing programs in any of the following: (1) IV-E eligibility, (2) foster care, (3) quality assurance, (4) program evaluation, and/or (5) program compliance.

 - Bachelor's or Master's Degree in social work, human services, public administration, social sciences, or a closely related field, or 5 or more years of title IV-E (or title IV-A) program eligibility experience.